 For an evolutionist, the search for alien life is the search for his own origins.
 “We are conducting the most profound search in human history—to know our beginnings and our place among the stars,” declares the SETI Institute, which has spent more than $100 million so far in public and private funds to comb space looking for alien communications.2 Most wealthy governments are spending millions more on other programs looking for extraterrestrial life.

-NASA, for example, spends some $500 million each year on exploratory missions to Mars and other planets and moons where, among other goals, they hope to find evidence of life.3 The European Space Agency’s upcoming $700 million Darwin telescope array (the name is no coincidence) will hunt “the most likely places for life to develop.”4
+NASA, for example, spends some $500 million each year on exploratory missions to Mars and other planets and moons where, among other goals, they hope to find evidence of life.3 Recently the European Space Agency’s proposed spending $700 million on a Darwin telescope array (the name was no coincidence) to hunt for “the most likely places for life to develop” though the initiative was eventually scrapped.4

 Yet as we keep exploring deeper and deeper into space, we are not finding any signs of alien life.
 As physicist Enrico Fermi quipped, “Where is everybody?”
 If life evolves under the right conditions, why haven’t we found anything?